 The Lifeworld and ready-to-hand

-Heidegger was a student of Edmund Husserl, and Heidegger’s Being and Time was to be dedicated to Husserl. ((But Husserl was Jewish, and Heidegger was himself a member of the Nazi party, so this did not happen in the first printing.))
-There is really no question of the huge influence of Husserl on Heidegger.
+Heidegger was a student of Edmund Husserl, and Heidegger’s Being and Time was to be dedicated to Husserl.1 There is really no question of the huge influence of Husserl on Heidegger.

 My major introduction to both Husserl and Heidegger was from Prof. Dagfinn Føllesdal.
 Føllesdal (1979) details the relationship between their philosophies.
 He argues for the value of seeing much of Heidegger’s philosophy “as a translation of Husserl’s”:

 The key to this puzzle, and also, I think, the key to understanding what goes on in Heidegger’s philosophy, is that Heidegger’s philosophy is basically isomorphic to that of Husserl.
 Where Husserl speaks of the ego, Heidegger speaks of Dasein, where Husserl speaks of the noema, Heidegger speaks of the structure of Dasein’s Being-in-the-world and so on.
 Husserl also observed this.
 Several places in his copy of Being and Time Husserl wrote in the margin that Heidegger was just translating Husserl’s phenomenology into another terminology.
 Thus, for example, on page 13 Husserl wrote: “Heidegger transposes or transforms the constitutive phenomenological clarification of all realms of entities and universals, the total region World into the anthropological.
 The problematic is translation, to the ego corresponds Dasein etc. Thereby everything becomes deep-soundingly unclear, and philosophically it loses its value.”
 Similarly, on page 62, Husserl remarks: “What is said here is my own theory, but without a deeper justification.” (p.
 369, my emphasis)